rocket-pool/RPIPs/RPIPs/RPIP-49.md

 The overall package is based on, but not exactly the same as the [early-March proposal from Valdorff's github](../assets/rpip-49/readme.md).
 This proposal was a significant improvement based off of discussions with many people (thanks to 🏆samus🏆, sckuzzle, epineph, uisce, langers, NonFungibleYokem, MountainB, knoshua, luominx, ArtDemocrat and many others).
 This proposal was presented at Rocket Pool's "Denver Lift Off" event by Valdorff and Samus (see [the presentation](https://docs.google.com/presentation/d/12WRXuZktEtViwBWxFwm8OHpwpgoOpAF01859o0jGkiw) or its [powerpoint backup](../assets/rpip-49/On%20The%20Horizon%20(backup%20version).pptx)).

 ## Components currently being advocated for
 1. [RPIP-42: Bond curves](RPIP-42.md) - this is perhaps the most critical component, as it unlocks dramatically higher capital efficiency.
-Note that this RPIP also includes (a) the ability to penalize at the node level and (b) the removal of the RPL staking requirement to create minipools.
+Note that this RPIP also includes (a) the ability to penalize at the node level and (b) the removal of the RPL staking requirement to create validators.
-2. [RPIP-43: Megapools](RPIP-43.md) - this is needed for the bond curve changes, otherwise gas would be prohibitive gas for, eg, 1.5-ETH bond minipools.
+2. [RPIP-43: Megapools](RPIP-43.md) - this is needed for the bond curve changes, otherwise gas would be prohibitive for, eg, 1.5-ETH bond validators.
 3. [RPIP-44: Forced exits](RPIP-44.md) - this is needed for the bond curve changes, to enable node level penalties to be effective.
 4. [RPIP-45: RPL Burn](RPIP-45.md) - this is the primary value capture mechanism being proposed.
 5. [RPIP-46: UVC](RPIP-46.md) - this is the mechanism that allows for splitting revenue between various targets (including voters to keep our governance robust).
 Note that it also has some thinking about how to find an appropriate share for NOs, as well as some future-looking settings that are not intended to be used immediately.